 Get the Skills to Become an Early Childhood Assistant

-Early Childhood Assistant (ECA) Certificate (NAAC) Program in Ontario
+Early Childhood Assistant (ECA) Certificate (NACC) Program in Ontario

 Hybrid Theory and Practical – 455 Hours plus Clinical and Facility Placements